maxcelant/vault/jest/modulemocker class.md

 - Extracts metadata from real functions and objects.
 - Can create spies using `spyOn` to track function information.
 - Can clean up mocks to restore them to their original state.
-- Integrates with the [[globalthis]] to ensure mocks can appropriately interact with global objects and functions.
+- Integrates with the [[using globalthis]] to ensure mocks can appropriately interact with global objects and functions.

 The `ModuleMocker` object is then used in the `packages/jest-runtime/src/index.ts`